 Here are some guidelines and perspectives to help you through the next 9 months:

 Be patient.
-You will come home one day to your wife ecstatic about the new cute baby grow she bought and the next day you will come home to her crying inconsolably because there is not chicken in the freezer and she wanted chicken for dinner.
+You will come home one day to your partner ecstatic about the new cute onesie she bought, and the next day you will come home to her crying inconsolably because there is not chicken in the freezer and she wanted chicken for dinner.
 Be patient.
 Most of these emotions are out of her control.
-I was about 6 weeks pregnant with my third child and they had to do some work in our garden to fix a wall.
-In the process one of my 12 new seedlings were damaged, I lost the plot completely, I think my neighbour is still be counselled for my outburst.
-Don’t try to understand them, hug her and let her know it will be ok.
+Almost all mothers will be able to share sone instances in pregnancy where their emotions got the better of them.
+Pregnancy is such a BIG change accompanied by so many hormones and physical changes.
+This, too, shall pass.

 You don’t know what she is going through.
 You are never going to understand what it feels like to be pregnant.
 Your whole body changes; there is morning sickness, aching ligaments and constant hearburn.
 All of that has to be experienced to be understood.
 Don’t try to compare her experiences to your own (I also slept poorly, the dog kept me up), or tell her that all mothers have survived pregnancy.
 Just be empathetic and supportive, and let her know you are there for her.

 Get Involved.
 Go with her to search for the perfect pram, get excited about putting the DIY cot together, find some names you like to suggest to her and attend the doctor’s appointments.
 They are small gestures but will mean a lot to her.
 While she is doing most of the work on her own by getting involved and being a part of the experience shows her she isn’t alone.
 My husband would listen to podcasts on his way to work about the various stages, what I was going through and how baby was developing.
 He would ask me “has the heartburn started” or similar questions that were appropriate for how far along I was.